How ACC is used for programming Arduino?

-What about Arduino MEGA board, with much more flash and ram available?
+What about Arduino MEGA and ESP(ESP8266,ESP32) boards, with much more flash and ram available?

-- Arduino MEGA board has all supported sensors and elements included in each firmware.
+- Arduino MEGA and ESP boards have all supported sensors and elements included in each firmware.

-There is a much less firmware compiled for MEGA boards, divided for different Ethernet chip and RTC(Real Time Clock) support.
+There is a much less firmware compiled for MEGA and ESP boards, divided for different Ethernet type(for Arduino MEGA) and RTC(Real Time Clock) support.
 Expanding and adding support for other elements is much easier.

-What about other Arduino boards?
+What about other Arduino (DUE) boards?
 Why they are not supported?